programminghistorian/jekyll/en/lessons/introduction-to-stylometry-with-python.md

 ## Prior Reading

 If you do not have experience with the Python programming language or are finding examples in this tutorial difficult, the author recommends you read the lessons on [Working with Text Files in Python](/lessons/working-with-text-files) and [Manipulating Strings in Python](/lessons/manipulating-strings-in-python).
+Please note, that those lessons were written in Python version 2 whereas this one uses Python version 3.
+The differences in [syntax](https://en.wikipedia.org/wiki/Syntax) between the two versions of the language can be subtle.
+If you are confused at any time, follow the examples as written in this lesson and use the other lessons as background material.
+(More precisely, the code in this tutorial was written using [Python 3.6.4](https://www.python.org/downloads/release/python-364/); the [f-string construct](https://docs.python.org/3/whatsnew/3.6.html#pep-498-formatted-string-literals) in the line `with open(f'data/federalist_{filename}.txt', 'r') as f:`, for example, requires Python 3.6 or a more recent version of the language.)

 ## Required materials